-Last Updated: February 17, 2017.
+Last Updated: April 18, 2017.

-This month, several bills were added, including:
+This month, multiple bills were added, including:

 Here’s a list of bills for the 2017-2018 Legislative Session and California Bureau of Real Estate (CalBRE) Regulations which may substantially affect how you do business as a real estate licensee.
 Reports on passed bills can be found on our Legislative Watch page.
 Current real estate law is here.
 This list is updated every month.